How Will You Show Your Stripes In 30 Days?

 - Pledging to help our rare community light up as many buildings and landmarks as possible in Rare Disease Day colors (blue, green, pink and purple) on or around Feb.
 28. This concept originated in 2019 when the Empire State Building in New York City was striped in Rare Disease Day colors thanks to the work of RocketPharma, a member of NORD’s Corporate Council.
 Find out more about NORD’s Light up for Rare campaign and how you can participate.

 - Watching “Behind the Mystery: Rare and Genetic” - the recurring rare disease series on the award-winning morning show The Balancing Act, airing on Lifetime Television.
 The show premieres on Feb.
 24 at 7:30 a.m.
-ET and subsequently can be streamed online at com/Rare.
+ET and subsequently can be streamed online at this link.
 It features NORD’s Lisa Sarfaty who presents facts on rare disease and how to get involved with the awareness day, and three patients sharing their inspiring stories: William Yank, a three-time leukemia survivor with his own podcast, clothing line and over 90,000 followers on TikTok; Kelly Barendt, a blogger and YouTuber with over 300,000 TikTok followers, relating her journey with Friedreich’s ataxia; and Travis Flores, a cystic fibrosis survivor and recipient of a very rare third double-lung transplant, sharing what he has learned from living with his condition.